zshicode/Deep-Learning-AGV-Control/README.md

 Inspired by our previous work *Incorporating Transformer and LSTM to Kalman Filter with EM algorithm for state estimation* (see following paper and GitHub link), this repository combines deep learning models, Transformer and LSTM, for KF in LQG.
 EM-KF adopts expectation maximization (EM) algorithm for parameters estimation before Kalman filtering.
 This repository utilizes EM-KF to estimate the feedback matrix of LQR controller, instead of classical Ricatti equation-based LQR.

+This repository proposes kinematic simulations on path tracking in both cartesian and polar coordinate, and furthermore proposes simulation about mechanics.
 Please refer to the [notes](./notes.pdf) of this repository for implementation analysis and details.

 Paper link: https://arxiv.org/abs/2105.00250